Traeger Smoked Spatchcock Turkey Recipe

 Step 1: Brining & Preparing Turkey

 Combine apple juice, brown sugar, and salt in a large saucepan.
 Heat over high heat until it comes to a boil, stirring to dissolve the sugar and salt.
-Once dissolved, let it boil for an additional minute, then remove it from the heat.
+Once dissolved, let it boil for another minute, then remove it from the heat.
 Allow the mixture to cool to room temperature and refrigerate until it reaches 40°F.

 After 24 hours, remove the turkey from the brine.
 Thoroughly dry it with paper towels and place it on a rack with parchment paper underneath.
 Let it air dry in the fridge overnight.
-While this step is not essential, it will help achieve a nice crispy skin.
+While this step is not essential, it will help achieve a crispy skin.

-Step 2: Instructions to Spatchcock a Turkey
+Step 2: How to Spatchcock a Turkey

 Place the turkey on the bench with the legs closest to you and the breast side down.